 So, if you plan on doing anything outdoors in Iceland (since you are going to Iceland, you will be spending some time outdoors as everything incredible about this country is outdoors), it is important that temperature and weather conditions are factored into everything you pack.
 As you will likely be rained upon, making sure everything you have is waterproof is a must.
 And leave the umbrella at home.
 It can get quite gusty making an umbrella useless.

-Packing for this trip was a bit different from other trips I’ve been on as, doing my research, I learned that Iceland can be quite expensive, especially when it comes to food.
+Packing for Iceland was a bit different from other trips I’ve been on as, doing my research, I learned that Iceland can be quite expensive, especially when it comes to food.
 A meal for one person is about $30 to $40 (unless you eat only Icelandic hotdogs at about $5 each – though very tasty, I wouldn’t recommend having for every meal).
-Narrowing down to the basics of what I needed for clothing and supplies, I could fill my carry-on with food.
+Narrowing down to the basics of what I needed for clothing and supplies, I could fill my carry-on with food allowing for budget friendly travel.

 Exploring options, I ended up bringing with me freeze dried food.
 I discovered mountain house and it was perfect.
 For less than $7 a dinner, I had a tasty, filling, hot dinner.
 Every hotel I stayed at included an electric kettle in the room making it easy to boil water.
 Eight minutes later, dinner was served.
 Plus, I could eat in the comfort in my PJs after a day of hiking in the cold and rain.